m_ke 6 months ago

 Companies want the branded good because they think it will sell well, but they also don't care if the brand destroys the product.
 They just want the brand.

-• AnthonyMouse an hour ago
+• AnthonyMouse 6 months ago

 But then they want the brand, so the seller gets to extract a premium for the brand even if you knew their COGS to the penny because it's actually worth that much in additional sales and they both know it.